mixren/evo-scala-bootcamp-exoplanet-market/README.md

 ## Current State
-Quickstarted the http4s Server with "HelloWorld" endpoint.
-Working on exoplanets' data fetching.
+- Quickstarted the http4s Server with "HelloWorld" endpoint.
+- Manually uploaded the .csv file full of exoplanets data
+- Now I have Exoplanet case class
+- Now I can read .csv, filter and convert it to objects
+- Now I can save objets to the local db using Doobie.
+My database is src/sql/exoplanets.db

 To do:
 1) Get the data from the site (CSV file)